bootstrap-vue/bootstrap-vue/src/components/form-tags/README.md

 ## Limiting tags

 If you want to limit the amount of tags the user is able to add use the `limit` prop.
-Adding more tags than the `limit` allows is only possible by the `v-model`.
+When configured, adding more tags than the `limit` allows is only possible by the `v-model`.

+When the limit of tags is reached, the user is still able to type but adding more tags is disabled.
-When the limit is reached, a message is shown to give the user feedback.
-This message is configurable by the `limit-tags-text` prop.
-Setting the prop to either an empty string (`''`) or `null` will disable the feedback from being shown.
+A message is shown to give the user feedback about the reached limit.
+This message can be configured by the `limit-tags-text` prop.
+Setting it to either an empty string (`''`) or `null` will disable the feedback.

+Removing tags is unaffected by the `limit` prop.

 ```html
 <template>